fastapi/sqlmodel/docs/tutorial/select.md

 To be fair, in this example all that code could actually share the same **session**, there's actually no need to have two here.

-But it allows me to show you how they could be separated and to reinforce the idea that you should have **one engine** per application, and **multiple sessions**, one per each group of operations.
+But it allows me to show you how they could be separated and to reinforce the idea that you should have **one engine** per application, and **multiple sessions**, one per group of operations.

 ///